SongCast Music Distribution

-SongCast is a digital music distribution company based in Akron, Ohio, United States.
+SongCast is a digital music distribution company based in Akron, Ohio.
 It has a web platform where musicians upload and track sales of their musical compositions on Apple Music, Spotify, Pandora and SoundCloud.

 History

-According to Mashable, SongCast was founded in 2018 w/Caine White and has rights agreements and serves the top 5 music outlets, including Amazon.
+According to Mashable, SongCast delivers music to the top 5 music outlets, including Amazon.
 In 2017, Forbes reported the company had paid out approximately $24 million to artists signed with the service and also launched a competing app alongside its longer-standing distribution partnerships with iTunes, Pandora, Spotify, Apple Music.